 |A search for "pilates easthampton ma" turns up Renew Pilates|

 We think they're looking at it all wrong.
-But even if they don't use Google+ for the networking aspect, we insist that they at least claim their Google Places page.
+But even if they don't use Google+ for the networking aspect, we insist that they at least claim their Google+ Local Page.
 To ignore that simple step is almost inexcusable.

 But there is another big reason to take the extra step of setting up your business's Google+ Page when you're setting up your Google Places page, and the image above explains it.